The Basics of Wildlife Photography

 Don’t be worried if the day is cloudy.
 Clouds will provide more even exposure, and create conditions that are perfect for capturing certain types of wildlife photography, such as macro photos.

 Like in every other type of photography, it is important to invest some time and effort into finding the right composition for your wildlife photos.
 The easiest way is to use the rule of thirds.
 It is a common method used by photographer, where you imagine two horizontal and two vertical lines that make a grid consisting of nine squares.
 If you position your subject in one of the outer squares, you will make your photograph more pleasing.

 Another good technique is to use lead-in lines.
-These are the lines your eyes follow to different points you want to emphasise in a photograph.
+These are the lines your eyes follow to different points you want to emphasis in a photograph.
 They are basically navigating the viewer where to focus.
 In nature you can find numerous examples of this, such as slope of a mountain, edge of a leaf, or a cloud.